 Currently, the only three countries with mature hypersonic research programs are the United States, China and Russia.
 As Ankit Panda first reported, China conducted two tests of a new hypersonic missile, the DF-17, in November 2017.
 An unnamed U.S. government source told him at the time that “the missile is explicitly designed for operational HGV implementation and not as a test bed.”
 The source also noted that this was “the first HGV test in the world using a system intended to be fielded operationally.”

-Russia’s President Vladimir Putin also recently claimed that his country has built an “invisible” Kinzhal hypersonic cruise missile that can travel at speeds of Mach 10.
+Russia’s President Vladimir Putin also recently claimed that his country has built an “invisible” Kinzhal hypersonic ballistic missile that can travel at speeds of Mach 10.
 While the United States has refused to confirm Putin’s claim, Gen. John Hyten, the commander of U.S. Strategic Command (STRATCOM), has said, “I can tell you that we have observed both Russia and China testing hypersonic capabilities.”
 He added: “You should believe Vladimir Putin about everything he said he’s working on.”

 The concern is that once Russia and China have perfected their own hypersonic capabilities the technology will begin spreading, as it often has historically with everything from missiles to nuclear weapons technology.
 Greaves is hardly the first person to raise concern about the proliferation problem.
 Last year, the RAND Corporation published a pathbreaking study about this problem.
 The report outlined some of the dangers that the proliferation of hypersonic missiles would create, including forcing nations to adopt risky strategies to avoid decapitation and counterforce strikes.
 These include the devolution of command and control, which would give lower-level officials the ability to launch strikes, and forcing nations to disperse their strategic forces to prevent them from being wiped out in a first strike.